tgavs/TecBootCampHomework2VBA/README.md

 -------main Scripts------

-'List_and_volume.vbs -> creates a unique tickers list at the same time calculates the total volume traded optimizing the resources
+List_and_volume.vbs -> creates a unique tickers list at the same time calculates the total volume traded optimizing the resources

-'Yrl_Change.vbs -> this sub calculates the yearly change for every stock 'Greatest_changes.vbs  -> calculates the greatest changes among the stocks
+Yrl_Change.vbs -> this sub calculates the yearly change for every stock

+Greatest_changes.vbs  -> calculates the greatest changes among the stocks

 -----Additional Scripts----
 Another way to create the unique tickers list and total volume.
 Not too fast but using straightforward what we have seen in class.

-This subs are not necesary to run the main 'Lista_unica.vbs
+This subs are not necesary to run the main

-'Total_volume.vbs
+Lista_unica.vbs

+Total_volume.vbs